CODEDIGEST

 Steps

 2. Click New> Website and Select “Dynamic Data Web Site”.
-You can select the language of your choice.
-I have selected C#.
-Rename the website name as per your need.
-The solution will default will have some files created automatically.
+I have selected C# as the language.
+The solution by default will have some files created automatically.

 3. Include a new SQL express database inside App_Data folder and create a table called Employees and Department.